FIDE World Chess Championship 2004: List of participants

-Four of these players — Morozevich, Milov, Shulman and Hjartarson — did not appear for their first round matches and were defaulted.
+Four players — Morozevich, Milov, Shulman and Hjartarson — did not appear for their first round matches and were defaulted.

 Rounds 1–4

 The tournament was played in the knock-out format which had become standard for FIDE championships in recent years.
 Rounds 1–5 consisted of two-game mini-matches; round six (the semi-finals) of four-game matches, and the final of a six-game match.
 These games were all played with a time control of 1 hour 30 minutes, plus an extra 15 minutes at move 40, and an increment of 30 seconds per move, starting with move one.

 If the score at the end of a match was tied, tie-break games would be played.
 First, two games at a time control of 25 minutes for the whole game plus ten seconds increment per move.
 If the score was still tied, another two games would be played at a time control of five minutes with a ten-second increment per move.
 If the score was still tied after these four extra games, a single game of Armageddon Chess would be played where White had six minutes and Black had five, with no increment; White must win the game whereas Black only needed to draw.

 All standard time control games began at 2:30 pm local time.
 Tie breaks began at 8:30 pm on the day of the last standard game, apart from tie-breaks for the semifinals which were played on 2:30 pm the day after the last standard game, and for the final which would be at 12:30 pm the day after the last standard game.

-The Chief Arbiter for the tournament was Panagiotis Nikolopoulos.
+The Chief Arbiter for was Panagiotis Nikolopoulos.